Call us today! Toll-Free: (800) 529-3951| Albuquerque: (505) 514-0539 |Fax: (505) 792-6096

 Get Our Latest Book "The Field Guide to Financial Success," For Free!

-Advantaged Accounts –
+Self-Directed Tax Advantaged Accounts - Specialized Trust Company

 At Specialized Trust Company, we pride ourselves in getting the most out of our clients’ investments.
 We empower individuals, families and businesses to create financial independence, rewrite their family legacy and capitalize their business, and we do this by providing solutions through service, education, and resources.
 Additionally, our accounts are self-directed, which means our clients can invest at their own discretion, into any investment allowed by the government.